 The Corps operates and maintains a Water Control Data System (WCDS) for the Mobile District that integrates large volumes of hydrometeorological and project data so the basin can be regulated to meet the operational objectives of the system.
-The WCDS, in combination with the new Corps Water Management System (CWMS), together automate and integrate data acquisition, data management, and data dissemination.
+The WCDS, in combination with the new Corps Water Management System (CWMS), automate and integrate data acquisition, data management, and data dissemination.

 c.
 Maintenance.
-Maintenance of data reporting equipment in the Tallapoosa River Basin near R. L. Harris Dam is a cooperative effort among the USGS, NWS, Corps, and APC.
+Maintenance of data reporting equipment in the Tallapoosa River Basin near R. L. Harris Dam is a cooperative effort among the APC, USGS, NWS, and Corps.